RichardFreedman/Encoding_Music/01_Tutorials/11_Spotify_Functions.md

 # Spotify Functions for the Encoding Music Course

+## Update for 2025!

+As of December 2024, Spotify has all but eliminated access to the Spotify API for most users.
+It's possible that the code below will work again in the future, but for now, this is simply for historical reference!

 |    | Contents of this Tutorial               |
 |----|-----------------------------------------|
 | 1. | [**Brief Introduction: Spotify, APIs, Spotify API, and Spotipy**](#brief-introduction-spotify-apis-spotify-api-and-spotipy) |